 We tend to look at the modifications in three different ways:

 GSA will periodically update the contract terms as new laws are passed and regulations promulgated.
 GSA will notify you of such changes through their Mass Modification notices.
 They call it that because they are updating every vendor’s contract in one collective action.
-GSA will direct you to the Vendor Support Center, and from there you will access the Mass Mod section, review the terms, and then accept the terms using the PIN number they provide.
-Some schedules do this more frequently than others.
+GSA will direct you to the Vendor Support Center, and from there, you will access the Mass Mod section, review the terms, and then accept the terms.

 Other items in your contract you should refresh are changes to your organization, which may include changes to your: